-After setting up your computer as illustrated in the setup poster, let us show you around your new Acer computer.
+After setting up your computer as illustrated in the Setup Guide, let us show you around your new Acer computer.

-Screen view

-Icon Item Description 1 Webcam Web camera for video communication.
-A light next to the webcam indicates that the webcam is active.
+Screen view 1 3 2 5 Description Icon # Item Web camera for video communication.
+1 Webcam A light next to the webcam indicates that the webcam is active.
 2 Screen Displays computer output.
-3 Microphone Internal microphone for sound recording.
-4 SD card reader Accepts one Secure Digital (SD or SDHC) card.
-Push to remove/install the card.
+Internal microphone for sound 3 Microphone recording.
+Accepts one Secure Digital card (SD or SDHC).
+SD card reader Push to remove/install the card.
+4 Only one card can operate at any given time.

-Icon Item Description Power indicator Indicates the computer's power status.
-5 炒 Battery indicator Indicates the computer's battery status.
+lcon ltem Description Power indicator Indicates the computer's power status.
+5 رک Battery indicator Indicates battery status.
 Charging: The light is amber when the battery is charging.
-Fully charged: The light is blue when plugged in. @ HDD indicator Indicates when the hard disk drive is active. (((1)) Communication indicator Indicates the computer's wireless connectivity device status.
+Fully charged: The light is blue.
+Q HDD indicator Indicates when the hard disk drive is active. ((())) Communication indicator Indicates the computer's wireless connectivity device status.